platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 Each instance hosts the entire application stack, allowing this architecture superior fault tolerance to traditional N-Tier installations.
 Moreover, the Cores assigned to production are solely for production.

 Clusters in a DG3 environment can be imagined as a mini-Grid region that has no [Ceph](/glossary.md#ceph) dependency, so it can run anywhere.
 The cluster nodes function as entrypoint, coordinator, storage and host all in one.
-These clusters usually only contain a single branch (default or optionally staging) while the remainder of the project remains on a Grid host.
+These clusters usually only contain a single branch while the remainder of the project remains on a Grid host.

 ![Dedicated cluster architecture](/images/dedicated/cluster-infrastructure.svg "0.50")